cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Usage: the Victorian epoch.
 | Definition: the beginning of a distinctive period in the history of someone or something.
 | Usage: welfare reform was an epoch in the history of U.S. social policy.
+|
+| serene
+| serenely
+| serenity
+| Definition: calm and peaceful
+| Usage: a lake, still and serene in the sunlight
+| Usage: She smiled serenely.
+| Usage: The hotel offers a haven of peace and serenity away from the bustle of the city.
+|
+| bloodlust
+| Definition: uncontrollable desire to kill or maim others.
+|
+| maxim
+| Definition: wound or injure (someone) so that part of the body is permanently damaged.
+| Usage: 100,000 soldiers were killed or maimed.
+| Usage: Hundreds of people are killed or maimed in car accidents every week.
+|
+| superpose
+| superpostion
+| Definition: to put sth on or above sth else.
+| Usage: They had superposed a picture of his head onto someone else's body.
+| Usage: Yet another technique in the forensic specialist's repertoire is photo superposition.
+| Geology: The principle that in a group of stratified sedimentary rocks the lowest were the earliest to be deposited.
+|
+| saturate
+| saturable
+| Definition; cause (something) to become thoroughly soaked with liquid so that no more can be absorbed.
+| Usage: the soil is saturated.
+| Usage: the groundwater is saturated with calcium hydroxide.
+| Usage: they've become thoroughly saturated with powerful and seductive messages from the media.
+| Definition: supply (a market) beyond the point at which the demand for a product is satisfied.
+| Usage: Japan's electronics industry began to saturate the world markets.
+| Definition: overwhelm (an enemy target area) by concentrated bombing.
+|

+#. the apple doesn't fall far from the tree [有其父必有其子]

+    the apple doesn't fall far from the tree. also the apple never falls far from the tree. a child usually has a similar character or similar qualities to his or her parents. for example, her daughter soon showed her own musical talent, proving that the apple doesn't fall far from the tree.

 #. duck test